kth-step/HolBA/README.md

 outputs.
 They are the same for the same binary even if the tool runs multiple times.

-Regarding the sentence with "two subsequent calls to motor_set o3" in Section 7.2, the counterexample is already shown with function itself.
+The two counterexamples "aes" and "motor_set o3" under the different cycle counting of aiT in Section 7.2 can be understood as follows.
 The argument is that aiT counts 2-3 more cycles due to their processor model, which assumes an empty pipeline at start.
-Our counting instead is like the one given in the ARM Cortex-M0 reference manual, which means that aiT WCET values are at least two cycles higher than ours (both testing and HolBA-SE upper execution time bounds).
-By this argument, aiT WCET values that are strictly smaller than the highest measured value plus 2 constitute counterexamples to WCET soundness.
-For the motor_set o3 example we also include a symbolic execution without overapproximation (the corresponding theorem includes AIO in the name and is produced in the same log file) and this confirms the highest observed execution time during testing (i.e., 91 cycles) is indeed the lowest upper execution time bound.
-The same argument about counterexamples applies to the WCET value of aiT for the aes example, for which all values in the table are identical.
+Instead, our counting works like the one given in the ARM Cortex-M0 reference manual.
+Together, this implies that aiT WCET values are at least two cycles higher than WCET values with our counting.
+By this argument, aiT WCET values that are strictly smaller than the highest measured value plus two constitute counterexamples to WCET soundness.
+In this way couterexamples can be simply checked by comparing the testing and aiT column plus two.
+For "motor_set o3", we also include a symbolic execution without overapproximation (the corresponding theorem includes "AIO" in the name and is produced in the same log file) and this confirms the highest observed execution time during testing (i.e., 91 cycles) is indeed the lowest upper execution time bound.

 #### Data from testing on hardware